GoogleCloudPlatform/service-extensions/plugins/README.md

 *   [Normalize a HTTP header on request](samples/normalize_header): Creates a new HTTP header (client-device-type) to shard requests based on device according to the existence of HTTP Client Hints or User-Agent header values.
+*   [Perform a HTTP redirect](samples/redirect): For a given URL makes a redirect to another URL.

 # Samples tests